 Across England, £17,472,604 National Lottery funding has been awarded to create arts and cultural experiences in areas where people tend to engage less with arts and culture.
 These twelve projects, part of the Creative People and Places programme, will take place between 2019-2023 and will be co-created with their local communities.

-The projects will be developed and delivered by a consortium of diverse local partners, empowering people to shape the arts and cultural provision where they live.
+The projects will be developed and delivered by a group of diverse local partners, empowering people to shape the arts and cultural options where they live.

 Three million people so far have taken part in Creative People and Places across 21 different locations in the UK, and £57,066,934 has been invested in Creative People and Places projects across the country since 2012.
 These projects have already worked with more than 800 local partners to put creativity at the heart of the community.